PeterConstable/PythonTutorial/7_More_Numbers_Strings_Variables.md

 -inf
 ```

-Either the short or long strings, 'inf' or 'infinity' can be used.
+Either the short or long strings, 'inf' or 'infinity', can be used.
 Also, case doesn't matter.

 ```foo
 >>> y = float('-inFiNitY')